Using data from the StockBrokers.com 2017 Broker Rankings

-Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
-ChoiceTrade and Fidelity Investments both have virtual trading.
-For mobile trading, Fidelity Investments gives clients access to an iPhone App, iPad App and Android App while ChoiceTrade has an none of these.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Checking Accounts, Savings Accounts, Debit Cards and Credit Cards are available to clients of Fidelity Investments while ChoiceTrade offers clients none of these.
-On the whole, when it comes to tools, research, and trading on the go, Fidelity Investments finished with awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading in 2014, while ChoiceTrade came up with none of these.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Both ChoiceTrade and Fidelity Investments offer virtual trading.
+For mobile trading, Fidelity Investments offers the iPhone App, iPad App and Android App while ChoiceTrade offers the none of these.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts, Debit Cards and Credit Cards are available to clients of Fidelity Investments while ChoiceTrade offers customers none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, Fidelity Investments was rated Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading in 2017, while ChoiceTrade was rated none of these.

 Overall, Fidelity Investments comes out on top with 4.50 stars over ChoiceTrade's 2.00 stars.